getutrack/utrack/ENV_SETUP.md

 ## {PROJECT_FOLDER}/.env

-File is available in the project root folder​
+File is available in the project root folder

 ```
 # Database Settings